boonebgorges/bp-groupblog/readme.txt

 == Installation ==

-NOTE: After plugin installation, you MUST copy the "groupblog" templates folder to your bp active member theme.
+NOTE: After plugin installation, you MUST move the "groupblog" templates folder to your bp active member theme.
 See below.

 1) unzip the bp-groupblog.zip file into `/wp-contents/plugins/bp-groupblog`

 2) Copy the template directory `/wp-content/plugins/bp-groupblog/groupblog` to your active member theme directory:

-`/wp-content/bp-themes/your-current-theme/groupblog`
+`/wp-content/themes/your-current-active-theme/groupblog`

 3) activate the plugin site wide.